navenduagarwal/alexa_dogpictures/README.md

 This project is inspired by tutorial by Sjur O Sundin

-I have used Flask - Python and Rethinkdb unlike Sjur - he has used Amazon Lambda for backend and Amazon Dynamo DB for database
+I have used Flask - Python and Firebase